libredeb/lightpad/README.md

 ## Optional Features

 Explore LightPad's optional features to personalize your experience!
-For a full list of available options and their descriptions, run `com.github.libredeb.lightpad --help` in your terminal.
-Or refer to the binary manual page by using the following command `man com.github.libredeb.lightpad`.
+For a full list of available options and their descriptions, run `io.github.libredeb.lightpad --help` in your terminal.
+Or refer to the binary manual page by using the following command `man io.github.libredeb.lightpad`.

 ---